 In addition to their durability and performance, CIC® rolls are also very versatile.
 Hyperion can help design CIC® rolls in a variety of sizes and shapes to meet the specific needs of your rolling mill.

-CIC® integral rolls optimized for the early and intermediate stands in your mill.
-They are best suited for the highest rolling torque and force and low rolling speeds, even below 1 m/sec.
+CIC® Integral rolls are optimized for the early and intermediate stands in the rolling mill.
+CIC® Integral rolls best suited for the highest rolling torque and force and low rolling speeds, even below 1 m/sec.
 The cast iron arbor and the cemented tungsten carbide rings are cast and machined in one solid piece, with no keys, no keyways, and no locking nut.
 This allows higher torque transmission than that of conventional combi rolls.
 The absence of a locking device also allows for more passforms for productive hot rolling.

 FAQs about Carbide Rolls

 Tungsten carbide rolls can be used in the intermediate finishing sections of rolling mills.